Nirph-Andre/Fx/readme.md

 #Fx.js

-A super lightweight, high performance, cross-browser, dependency-free animation library for the modern web.
+The tiniest high performance, fully cross browser, dependency free animation library for the modern web.
 Ideal for mobile applications where you need a lot of animation functionality without a lot of footprint.

 ##Features: